mikesplore/Uni-Connect/README.md

 - **Purpose**: To manage the visibility of the "Add Assignment" section and handle the list of assignments.
 - **Functionality**:
   - Uses `remember` and `mutableStateOf` to manage the visibility state of the "Add Assignment" section.
-  - Observes assignments data from `CourseAssignmentViewModel` to display the list of assignments.
+  - Observes assignments data from `ModuleAssignmentViewModel` to display the list of assignments.

 ### 2. UI Layout
 - **Purpose**: To structure the content and actions available in the assignments section.